 Our region is grateful for the demand driving stimulus the Commonwealth Government has provided through additional marketing funds, aviation support, and the Recovery for the Regions program.
 These however will not replace the lost income from international tourism in a region where approximately 30% of visitation is international (with some marine tourism and adventure operators as high as 90% international, and just not easily re-geared or appealing to domestic visitors).

 Recommendation: That the JobKeeper stimulus be augmented/substituted with a new stimulus package focused on tourism and hospitality industries with a focus on maintaining workforce and skills.
 The baseline comparison for revenue loss can't be March quarter 2020 data however as these figures were significantly impacted by COVID travel restrictions.
 We ask that you remember that businesses find themselves in this situation through no fault of their own, the imposed sanctions, restrictions, border closers to manage the health crisis have had significant impact on our businesses that has heavy reliance on international visitation as well as significant inter/intra-state tourism numbers.
+Our business alone was 85% international and we had just had the most profitable month ever in the business in January 2020.
 If additional consideration for tourism specific business support is needed, consider the viability of international drawcards like 74 Islands, Whitehaven Beach and Hill Inlet, 40% of all visitation to the Great Barrier Reef, the largest fleet of overnight sailing experiences in the Southern Hemisphere as destinations where the impact will continue to be felt until international travel resumes.